- Admissions & Aid

 Knowing how to manage money is a key to making money.
 In the modern financial landscape, experts know how to invest, manage, and capitalize on financial opportunities – skills you’ll develop here at GMercyU.

-As a GMercyU finance major, you’ll learn about money management, including both business and personal finances, as well as how to navigate the stock market through understanding the use of stocks and bonds.
+You’ll learn about money management, including both business and personal finances, as well as how to navigate the stock market through understanding the use of stocks and bonds.
 You’ll become a source of valuable financial information regarding money management – and you will be prepared to take your place in commercial banks, investment banks, insurance companies, investment companies, brokerage firms, and other organizations around the country and the world.

 The BS in finance program at GMercyU is fully accredited through the International Accreditation Council for Business Education (IACBE).